BSc Medical Biochemistry: Career, Course, Skills, Scope, Options, Outlook, Challenges

 • Cell biology: This course covers the structure and function of cells, including the various organelles and their roles in cellular processes.

-• Pharmacology: This course covers the properties and effects of drugs on the body, including their mechanisms of action and their potential side effects.
+• Pharmacology: This course covers the properties and effects of drugs on the body, including their mechanisms of action and potential side effects.

 • Biomedical ethics: This course covers ethical issues that may arise in the context of medical research and practice.